Saranyapugazh12/restro/README.md

-# restro
+# Restaurant Menu Application

-Restaurant Application website
+Food Menu with Details

-Order for Saranya's Restaurant
+This is tech food company which displays food items with price

-thanks!!
+edited